PiotrG1996/MobileRobot/readme.md

 <b> Web Browser</b> is a program that gets connected to the WWW using an unique URL address (<em>Uniform Resource Locator</em>).
 This program downloads and presents processed data if a form of website or web app available on the web.

-Before getting into the project, let's see which technologies can be used as well on Frontend as Backend.
+Before getting into the project, let's see which technologies can be used on Frontend as well as on Backend.

 ![Frontend](/images/frontend.png)